DylanMills/HOOP/README.md

 ## Installation

-Import and Activate the zip file as a theme in WordPress
+Import the site into Local and click "Start Site"